Organosilicon chemistry: Preparation

 A variety of other products are obtained, including trimethylsilyl chloride and methyltrichlorosilane.
 About 1 million tons of organosilicon compounds are prepared annually by this route.
 The method can also be used for phenyl chlorosilanes.

 Hydrosilylation

 Another major method for the formation of Si-C bonds is hydrosilylation (also called hydrosilation).
-In this process, compounds with Si-H bonds (hydrosilanes) add to unsaturated substrates.
+In this process, compounds with Si–H bonds (hydrosilanes) are added to unsaturated substrates.
 Commercially, the main substrates are alkenes.
-Other unsaturated functional groups—alkynes, imines, ketones, and aldehydes, but these reactions are of little economic value.
-An example is the hydrosilation of phenylacetylene:
+Other unsaturated functional groups — alkynes, imines, ketones, and aldehydes — also participate, but these reactions are of little economic value.

 Hydrosilylation requires metal catalysts, especially those based on platinum group metals.
 In the related silylmetalation, a metal replaces the hydrogen atom.

-Cleavage or Si-Si bonds
+Via cleavage of Si–Si bonds

 Hexamethyldisilane reacts with methyl lithium to give trimethylsilyl lithium:

 Similarly, tris(trimethylsilyl)silyl lithium is derived from tetrakis(trimethylsilyl)silane:

 Functional groups

 Silicon is a component of many functional groups.
 Most of these are analogous to organic compounds.
 The overarching exception is the rarity of multiple bonds to silicon, as reflected in the double bond rule.